Omar-p/learning-notes/aws/aws.md

   - ![vpc-peering](images/vpc/vpc-peering.png)

 ## BGP
+- it's a routing protocol, used to control how data flow from point A to B.
 - Direct connect & dynamic vpn both utilize BGP.
 - it's made up self manged network(AS) Autonomous System.
   - AS : it could be a large network or a collection of routers but in either way it controlled by one single entity.